ibm-cloud-docs/loadbalancer-service/faqs.md

 {: #faqs-pricing}
 {: faq}

+Pricing metrics for IBM Cloud Load Balancer are detailed in [this topic](/docs/loadbalancer-service?topic=loadbalancer-service-lb-pricing-metrics).
 You can estimate the cost of a service using the cost estimator on the provisioning pages for IBM Cloud Load Balancer.
 Select **{{site.data.keyword.loadbalancer_full}}** from the Load Balancer page of the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/load-balancer-group), then click **Create**.